OSHA’s Updated Recordkeeping Standard: What to Record & Report in 2020

 Recordkeeping Requirements: Must-know Rules for Employers

-- What information OSHA now requires you to collect on injuries & illnesses
+- Information OSHA requires you to collect on work-related injuries & illnesses

 - Keys to updating your current recordkeeping procedures